emperorlu/Sprint-AEP/README.md

 # Sprint-AEP

+The code for the paper
-Sprint-AEP: A Cost Effective Scheduling System for the Optane DC Persistent Memory Server
+"Sprint-AEP: A Cost Effective Scheduling System for the Optane DC Persistent Memory Server".